-FRENCH/COMMUNICATION DOUBLE MAJOR: In addition to on-campus courses in French and Communication, students interested in a double major in French/ Communication should consider a semester in Paris or Rennes (France).
+FRENCH MAJOR/COMMUNICATION MAJORS: In addition to on-campus courses in French and Communication, students interested in a French/ Communication should consider a semester in Paris or Rennes (France).
 These programs, administered by the Institute for the International Education of Students (IES) in Paris and the Council for International Education Exchange (CIEE) in Paris and Rennes, will prepare students for a variety of fields including journalism, politics, business, the media, teaching at the high school and college levels.